tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 To make your life easier, you should add some rudimentary debugging capabilities.
 For example, you should be able to step through CHIP-8 instructions one by one, pausing the regular loop.
 You should also be able to print the contents of registers and memory.
 That way you can step through a program and see that it behaves like you expect.

 One thing you should do is print out an error message if your emulator tries to execute an unknown instruction.
-There aren't many of them, but if you suddenly try to execute a lot of `0000` instructions, you know you've somehow reached uninitialized memory.
+There aren't many of them, but if you suddenly try to execute a lot of `0000` instructions, you know you've somehow reached uninitialized memory, or maybe you're trying to execute data (like graphics/sprites) as code.

 Like I said before, you should start out by getting the IBM logo program to run.
 Once you can draw to the screen properly, run one of the CHIP-8 test programs you can find online.
 They will check your instructions and tell you which ones aren't working properly.
 (Note that for the ambiguous instructions, they will mostly expect the "modern" behavior.)